-4.2.1 Description of the wholesale market17
+4.2.1 Description of the wholesale market

-In the year 2008, the size of the Finnish natural gas market was 4.7 bcm (at 15 °C / 3,7 Mtoe), which was all imported from Russia by Gasum Oy, which is the sole wholesale supplier in Finland.
+In the year 2009, the size of the Finnish natural gas market was 4.1 bcm (at 15 $^{\circ}$ C / 3.2 Mtoe), which was all imported from Russia by Gasum Oy, which is the sole wholesale supplier in Finland.
 Only propane is produced indigenously as it is the only gas to be stocked in small amounts by Gasum Oy for immediate substitute for the possible lack of natural gas.
-The importing capacity of Gasum Oy is estimated to be about 8 000 MW, so the maximum transmission capacity is often at use in cold winter days.
-Maximum 24-hour use was 17.8 million m3 (on 4 January).
+The importing capacity of Gasum Oy is estimated to be about 8,000 MW, so the maximum transmission capacity is often at use in cold winter days.
+Maximum 24-hour use was 20.5 million m3 (on 27 January 2010).

-The Russian natural gas exporter Gazprom and Gasum Oy entered into an agreement to extend the contract for Russian natural gas exports to Finland until the 31st of December 2025.
+The Russian natural gas exporter Gazprom and Gasum Oy has entered into an agreement for Russian natural gas exports to Finland until the 31st of December 2025.
 The agreement marks a substantial increase in gas sales to Finland, with an annual level of 6 bcm.